AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 - action: content is `stems`.
 - audio_id: the ID of the previously generated song.

-For example, if the ID of the originally generated song is: ec13e502-d043-4eb2-92ee-e900c6da69d1, then the parameters can be set as follows:
+For example, if the ID of the originally generated song is: ec13e502-d043-4eb2-92ee-e900c6da69d1, the parameters can be set as follows:

 ```json
 {